aglar-flaneur/test_tractian/README.md

 # Vibration Anomaly Detection - Challenge Report

-## Baseline Analysis
-When I first reviewed the `AnomalyModel` and `AlertEngine`, I found a few major problems that limited their performance (Baseline F1: ~0.31, TP: 7, FP: 9, FN: 21):

-1. **Uptime Imbalance**: The original `AnomalyModel.fit()` used all data (both "ON" and "OFF" states) to calculate the mean and standard deviation.
-Since the machines are often turned off (where the vibration is close to zero), this pulled the mean down and made the standard deviation far too large.
-This broke the Z-score calculation, causing the model to miss real anomalies (False Negatives) and trigger false alarms during normal operations (False Positives).
-2. **Loss of Directional Data**: The original model combined the X, Y, and Z velocity readings into a single overall number (magnitude).
-For vibration analysis, specific machine problems (like unbalance) usually happen in specific directions.
-Combining the axes hides the actual problem.
-In addition, the original model completely ignored Acceleration data, which is essential to detect high-frequency problems like bearing faults.
-3. **Permanent Alert Locking**: The original `AlertEngine` locked itself permanently after finding the very first anomaly.
-Because many machines in the dataset have multiple separate incidents over several days, this logic guaranteed that the system would miss all future incidents, resulting in a high number of False Negatives.
-4. **Wrong Timestamp Alignment**: The original model used the end time of the 4-hour window as the anomaly timestamp.
-When processed inside overlapping 12-hour engine batches, this caused the final timestamp to shift hours away from the real short incidents.
-This made true alerts fall outside the correct incident time window.

-## Methodology

-To fix these issues within the strict rules of the challenge, I made the following changes:

-### 1. Tracking Each Axis Independently
-I updated the `AnomalyModel` to calculate and store the mean and standard deviation for each axis separately (both Acceleration and Velocity).
-The `predict` function now calculates positive Z-scores for all 6 axes independently.
-If the vibration on *any* single axis goes above the Z-threshold (which I increased to 8.0 to ignore normal noise), I flag it as an anomaly.

-### 2. Filtering the "ON" State
-Since the `DataPoint` structure does not come with the `uptime` (ON/OFF) information, I had to find a reliable way to detect it.
-By looking at the normal data, I saw that the total acceleration consistently drops below `0.05g` when a machine is turned off.
-I added this `uptime_acc_threshold` to the model.
-Now, it only calculates statistics and Z-scores when the machine is actually running.

-### 3. Fixing the `AlertEngine` Logic
-The `AlertEngine` still checks if any prediction in the batch is anomalous.
-However, I fixed the locking system.
-Now, it unlocks (`self.locked = False`) as soon as it receives a normal batch with no anomalies.
-This successfully prevents alert spamming during an ongoing incident but allows the system to alert again if a new incident happens days later.
-Also, the engine now returns the exact timestamp of the peak anomaly from the window, making sure my alerts correctly overlap the true incident labels.

-### 4. Advanced Multivariate Testing (Mahalanobis Distance)
-During my tests, I also tried a more advanced Machine Learning approach called Mahalanobis Distance (Multivariate Gaussian).
-This technique looks at the relationships between all 6 axes at the same time.
-However, it gave me a worse F1 score than the independent per-axis Z-score.
-This happens because industrial sensors have normal physical variations over time (sensor drift).
-These small, natural changes completely messed up the strict math of the Mahalanobis matrix, causing too many false alarms.
-Treating each axis independently works much better and faster for this type of industrial noise.

-## Performance

-My improved model gave the following final results:
-- **True Positives**: 13
-- **False Positives**: 11
-- **False Negatives**: 15
-- **Precision**: 0.542
-- **Recall**: 0.464
-- **Global F1 Score**: 0.500

-This is a nearly 60% relative improvement over the original F1 score of 0.318.
-I successfully balanced a big increase in the detection of true anomalies while using a strict Z-threshold to prevent false alarms.

-## Future Work

-If I had more time and could change the pipeline structure, I would try:
-- **Rolling Windows Baseline**: Real machines get older and their "normal" behavior changes over time.
-Using a moving average (like EWMA) would constantly update what "normal" means and prevent old machines from triggering false alarms.
-- **Frequency Domain (FFT)**: Analyzing the sound frequencies (FFT) of the raw 10-minute signals would be much better at isolating specific mechanical faults than just looking at the overall time-domain amplitude.
-- **Machine Learning**: With more labeled data, I could replace the basic Z-score with a lightweight Autoencoder or One-Class SVM.
-This would help detect complex, non-linear vibration patterns across different axes.
+## What went wrong in the baseline
+So, taking a look at the given `AnomalyModel` and `AlertEngine`, the baseline F1 score was sitting around 0.31 (7 TP, 9 FP, 21 FN).
+Basically, it was missing almost everything.
+Here is a quick breakdown of why it was failing:

+- **The "OFF" state was ruining the math.** The original `fit()` function just averaged out every single timestamp.
+Since industrial machines spend half their time turned off, this dragged the standard deviation through the roof and the mean down to near zero.
+So the Z-scores were totally useless.
+- **Directional data was getting thrown away.** It took X, Y, and Z velocity and just crushed them into one single magnitude.
+Real faults (like bearing defects) are usually directional.
+Plus, it just completely ignored acceleration data—which is crazy because acceleration is literally how you detect high-frequency issues.
+- **Permanent locking.** The `AlertEngine` would spot one anomaly and then permanently lock itself.
+Forever.
+Since the data has multiple events spread across different days in the same scenario, it just blatantly ignored all the later ones.
+- **Bad timestamps.** Because of the rolling windows, the model kept tagging the *end* of a 4-hour block as the anomaly time.
+In a 12-hour batch, this pushed alerts hours past the actual event.
+So they wouldn't overlap the true labels properly.

+## How I fixed it

+I didn't want to break the pipeline rules, so I had to be creative with the model internals.

+### 1. Splitting up the axes
+I completely rewrote the `AnomalyModel` to track the mean and std deviation for all 6 axes independently (both Accel and Velocity).
+When it predicts, it checks the Z-score for each axis on its own.
+If any single axis spikes past a threshold of 8.0 (which I set really high to filter out natural machine noise), it gets flagged.

+### 2. Spotting when the machine is actually running
+Since there is no `uptime` flag in the `DataPoint` object, I had to build a workaround.
+If you look at the raw data, total acceleration drops below `0.05g` whenever the machine stops.
+I just added an `uptime_acc_threshold` so the model literally ignores data unless the machine is awake.
+This instantly fixed the math.

+### 3. Fixing the Alert Engine
+I kept the batch checking, but I fixed the lockdown issue.
+Now, the engine unlocks (`self.locked = False`) the moment it sees a clean, healthy batch.
+This stops alert fatigue during an ongoing breakdown but still lets it catch a new event a few days later.
+I also made it trace back and return the exact timestamp of the worst local spike, making the labels line up perfectly.

+### * Side note on Mahalanobis Distance
+I actually spent some time trying to implement a Multivariate Gaussian Envelope (Mahalanobis Distance) to map the correlations between all the axes.
+Believe it or not, it performed worse.
+Industrial sensors drift over time due to wear and tear.
+That natural drift completely skewed the strict covariance matrix, causing a ton of false alarms.
+Treating the axes independently was way lighter on the CPU and drastically more reliable.

+## Final Results

+Here are the hard numbers after the changes:
+- **True Positives:** 13
+- **False Positives:** 11
+- **False Negatives:** 15
+- **Precision:** 0.542
+- **Recall:** 0.464
+- **Global F1 Score:** 0.500

+That is pretty much a 60% relative improvement from the old 0.318 score.

+## If I had more time...
+Assuming I could change the actual data pipeline, I'd probably add:
+- **Rolling Baselines:** Using an EWMA to slowly update the baseline over time.
+Machines wear out, so their "normal" noise changes.
+Static Z-scores eventually fail on aging equipment.
+- **FFT Analysis:** Time-domain data is tricky.
+Crunching the raw signals through a Fast Fourier Transform would highlight the exact fault frequencies much better.
+- **Autoencoders:** If we had more labeled data, swapping this out for an Autoencoder neural net would easily catch non-linear vibration patterns that basic Z-scores miss.